Dumraon

 Dumraon (also spelled as Doomraon) is a town, near Buxar city and nagar parishad corresponding community development block in Buxar district in the Indian state of Bihar.
 Historically, it was the capital of the Dumraon Raj.
+It's a home to the Dumraon Gharanas known for dhrupad.

 Geography

 Dumraon is located at at an average elevation of 61 metres (200 feet).

 History

 It was the capital of the Dumraon Raj.
 Dumraon Raj was a zamindari state during British era.
 The town was originally founded by Raja Horil Singh following the division of erstwhile territory of Bhojpur.
 It is also known as "Horilnagar".
 During the time of Indian independence, Dumraon Raj covered an area of 2,330 km^{2} which stretched from Buxar district in west Bihar to Ballia district in the Purvanchal region of Uttar Pradesh.
 In Ballia district, Dumraon Raj covered rights of more than 70 villages which are located on the banks of the Ganga river.
 The nephews of Raja Horil Singh, Babu Buddh Singh and Raja Udwant Singh ruled the principalities at Buxar and Jagdishpur.

 Dumraon was formally constituted as a municipality in 1877; during the late 1800s, the town was a producer and exporter of sugar.

 The famous Bismillah Khan was born in Dumraon.
 His father was a court musician employed in the court of the Maharaja of Dumraon.